-Compared to BC, the CVRD has a much higher share of three-bedroom apartments (39%) and a much lower share of one-bedroom apartments (9%) but similar shares of two-bedroom and 4+ bedroom apartments.
+Compared to BC, the CVRD has a much higher share of three-bedroom apartments (38%) and a much lower share of one-bedroom apartments (9%) but similar shares of two-bedroom and 4+ bedroom apartments.
 Studio apartments make up a negligible share.
 It might be said that the CVRD has a narrower range of home sizes available than BC in general.

-Electoral area A has a similar range of sizes as the CVRD in general, but consistently has a slightly smaller share of one-bedroom units (7%) and four-bedroom units (21%) and higher share of three-bedroom units (42%).
+Electoral area C has a similar range of sizes as the CVRD in general, but consistently has a higher share of two-bedroom units (34%) and smaller share of one-bedroom units (5%).